unlaunch/documentation/_docs/sdks/dotnet-sdk.md

 Just like the method above but uses attributes that are passed in to evaluate targeting rules.

-### Attribute syntax
+### Passing Attributes

-The [attributes and associated operators](https://docs.unlaunch.io/docs/features/attributes-operators) used in [targeting rules](https://docs.unlaunch.io/docs/features/targetingrules), the attributes are passed as Set or List in *getVariation* method of SDK.
+The [attributes and associated operators](https://docs.unlaunch.io/docs/features/attributes-operators) are used in [targeting rules](https://docs.unlaunch.io/docs/features/targetingrules).
+These attributes can be passed to the SDK so it can use them when evaluating rules.

-In the example below, the attributes are provided as a Set in *getVariation* method.
-These attributes are compared and evaluated against the attributes used in the targeting rule defined on the web to decide whether to show the *on* or *off* variation to a user.

-The *getVariation* method supports six types of attributes: string, number, boolean, date, DateTime, and set.
-The [attributes](https://docs.unlaunch.io/docs/features/attributes) and syntax with [operators](https://docs.unlaunch.io/docs/features/attributes-operators) are defined in SDK as:
+The SDK method supports six types of attributes: String, Number, Soolean, Date, DateTime, and Set.
+Here's an example showing how to pass attributes to `GetVariation()` method.

 ```csharp